How smartphone OEMs can reach customers directly in new competitive markets

 Device financing has grown in popularity during the pandemic, and the trend is here to stay.

 Buy now, pay later websites offer payment plans even for small purchases and are becoming increasingly popular.
 OEMs need to offer a diverse range of finance options.
-Working with a platform that can lock and unlock individual phones to manage financial risk will open up these possibilities.
+Working with a smartphone remote access locking platform that can lock and unlock individual phones to manage financial risk will open up these possibilities.

 With inbuilt capability, OEMs can spend their time developing and building smartphones, while also taking advantage of the direct sales channel, improving brand recognition and loyalty.
 If OEMs can offer a seamless service directly to their customers, they can build on the telecoms and retail partnerships already in place and grab a larger slice of the mobile market.